How to change thermostat and the thermostat housing on 2.7 engine

 Remove the thermostat housing bolts (3).

-Thoroughly clean the gasket sealing surfaces.
+To install: Thoroughly clean the gasket sealing surfaces.

 Install the thermostat with the bleed valve located at the 12 o'clock position, between tabs on seal.